Welcome to all newly admitted students

 How does the new finance major differ from the old finance emphasis?

 The new finance major has a two-semester junior core instead of a one-semester junior core.
 The new finance major also focuses more on statistics, accounting, business writing, and Excel modeling.
-Note: A student does not need to earn a B+ or better in BUS M 301 to apply because the major is now a limited-enrollment program.

 How does finance differ from accounting?